 Listen to what our friends at Forrester have to say about the matter:

 “Data quality services need to exist everywhere data processes, storage, interaction, and consumption occur.
 Upgrading your tools won’t suffice.”
 (Data Quality Market Overview: Trust Your Data To Succeed With Customers, Forrester Research, May 2015.)

 To protect against bad data, you need to test your tags.
 But before you frantically run off to your IT department to start manually checking all of your digital properties—which would take way too long—take a deep breath and consider the following real-life example:

 A global telecommunications company was in the process of rolling out a new website with verified analytics implementations.
 Before sunsetting the old version, an analyst looked at some of the numbers from both sites, only to find that the old site was outperforming the new one.
 Executives were ready to label the new version as a failure and to sunset it, but the analyst recommended that they wait and run an analytics audit.

 To figure out what was really going on, this organization asked ObservePoint to audit the sites in question.
 Results of the tag audits—given to the executives within hours instead of the weeks it would have taken to perform a manual audit—showed that the old product pages had 300-500% data inflation caused by the presence of duplicate web tags.

 The executives were about to sunset the new site even though it was actually performing much better than the old.
 Without the right information available, they were ready to make a major, revenue-impacting decision based on bad data.

 Don’t make bad decisions based on incorrect data.
 Instead, give your data quality a boost with a tag audit.
-A free, automated audit of your website can help you quickly and efficiently identify and remedy potential data disasters—because if your data is wrong, it will be harmful rather than helpful.
+A free, automated web analytics audit of your website can help you quickly and efficiently identify and remedy potential data disasters—because if your data is wrong, it will be harmful rather than helpful.